Python Lesson 8: Machine Learning

 plt.show()

-Note that the performace of the prediction can be measured in different ways: precission= (true positives)/(trues positives + true negatives), recall= (true positives)/(trues positives + false potitives), F1 = 2 * (precision * recall) / (precision + recall), among other options.
-On the other hand, the confusion matrix provides a detailed view of the agreement between the predition and the tests.
-Note that for other election and training and test sets, the results could be different.
+among other options.
+On the other hand, the confusion matrix provides a detailed view of the agreement between the prediction and the tests.
+Note that for other election of training and test sets, the obtained results might vary.

-5 Supervised Machine Learning Algorithms: k-Nearest Neighbors
+5. Supervised Machine Learning Algorithms

 iris_dataset = datasets.load_iris()